An Employer’s Guide to Autism and Neurodiversity

 Managers and colleagues frequently describe collaborating with an autistic colleague as a rewarding experience that inspires them to reconsider their communication, organisation, and task prioritisation approaches.

-Challenges Faced by Neurodivergent Employees
+Challenges Neurodivergent Employees Face

 Neurodivergent employees, including people with ADHD, autism, or dyslexia, may encounter unique challenges in the workplace.
 These challenges can range from difficulties with eye contact, communication and social interaction to struggles with sensory sensitivities and executive function skills.